Talk to the Hip Experts:

-Your physician may have concern for a stress fracture based on your symptoms and examination, but imaging is important to verify the diagnosis.
-A stress fracture may be seen on x-ray, but in many cases, x-rays are not detailed enough to pick up the subtle fracture.
+Your physician may suspect a stress fracture based on your symptoms and an examination, but imaging is needed to verify the diagnosis.
+A stress fracture may be seen on x-ray, but in many cases, x-rays are not detailed enough to show subtle fractures.
 If x-rays are normal, an MRI or bone scan is a more accurate way of diagnosing a stress fracture.
-The area where stress fractures of the hip occur is called the femoral neck; this is the connector between the hip joint and the femur (the thigh bone).
+The area where stress fractures of the hip occur is called the femoral neck.
+This is where the hip joint connects to the femur (the thigh bone).

-Another risk factor for stress fracture is poor nutrition and inadequate energy intake to support a patient’s training program, so many patients with stress fractures benefit from analysis of their diet as well as their exercise regimen.
+Another risk factor for stress fractures is poor nutrition and inadequate energy intake to support a patient’s training program, so many patients with stress fractures benefit from analysis of their diet, as well as their exercise regimen.